-Rouhani has made few statements on relations with countries in Africa and has apparently not made the continent a priority.
-Tehran appears, however, to retain an interest in cultivating African countries as trading partners-an interest that might increase now that the Trump Administration has decided to exit the JCPOA and reimpose all U.S. sanctions.
+Rouhani has apparently not made the continent a priority.
+Tehran appears, however, to retain an interest in cultivating African countries as trading partners to resist the Trump Administration's campaign of maximum pressure on Iran.
 Iran's leaders also apparently see Africa as a market for its arms exports and as sources of diplomatic support in U.N. forums.
-African populations may also be seen as potential targets for Iranian "soft power" and religious influence.
+176 African populations may also be seen as potential targets for Iranian "soft power" and religious influence.
 Iran's Al Mustafa University, which promotes Iran's message and Shia religious orientation with branches worldwide, has numerous branches in various African countries.
+177